davelively14/flatfoot/spade_channel.md

 ### <a name="get-ward-results-for-user"></a>get_ward_results_for_user

-Given a valid session token as a passed parameter, app will asynchronously return stored results for that user.
+Given a valid session token, app will asynchronously return stored results for that user.
 Provide optional `as_of` parameter to return results only after a given date.

 Javascript call pattern:
 ```javascript